Richard Neutra: Biography

 Neutra was born in Leopoldstadt, the second district of Vienna, Austria Hungary, on 8 April 1892, into a wealthy Jewish family.
 His Jewish-Hungarian father Samuel Neutra (1844–1920), was a proprietor of a metal foundry, and his mother, Elizabeth "Betty" Glaser Neutra (1851–1905) was a member of the IKG Wien.
 Richard had two brothers, who also emigrated to the United States, and a sister, Josephine Theresia "Pepi" Weixlgärtner, an artist who married the Austrian art historian Arpad Weixlgärtner and who later emigrated to Sweden.
 Her work can be seen at the Modern Art Museum in Stockholm.

 Neutra attended the Sophiengymnasium in Vienna until 1910.
 He studied under Max Fabiani and Karl Mayreder at the Vienna University of Technology (1910–18) and also attended the private architecture school of Adolf Loos.
 In 1912, he undertook a study trip to Italy and the Balkans with Ernst Ludwig Freud (son of Sigmund Freud).

 In June 1914, Neutra's studies were interrupted when he was ordered to Trebinje, where he served as a lieutenant in the artillery until the end of World War I. Dione Neutra recalled her husband Richard's hatred of the retribution against the Serbs in an interview conducted in 1978 after his death: "He talked about the people he met [i.e. in Trebinje] … how his commander was a sadist, who was able to play out his sadistic tendencies….
 He was just a small town clerk in Vienna, but then he became his commander."

 Neutra took a leave in 1917 to return to the Technische Hochschule to take his final examinations.

 After World War I, Neutra moved to Switzerland, where he worked with the landscape architect Gustav Ammann.
 In 1921, he served briefly as city architect in the German town of Luckenwalde, and later in the same year he joined the office of Erich Mendelsohn in Berlin.
-Neutra contributed to the firm's competition entry for a new commercial center for Haifa, Palestine (1922), and to the Zehlendorf housing project in Berlin (1923).
+Neutra contributed to the firm's competition entry for a new commercial center for Haifa, British Mandate of Palestine (1922), and to the Zehlendorf housing project in Berlin (1923).
 He married Dione Niedermann, the daughter of an architect, in 1922.
 They had three sons, Frank L (1924–2008), Dion (1926–2019), who became an architect and his father's partner, and Raymond Richard Neutra (1939–), a physician and environmental epidemiologist.